apache/fury-site/docs/introduction/index.md

 idiomatic domain objects, schema IDL, and cross-language data exchange.

-Fory is built for compact, high-throughput serialization across languages and runtimes.
-It works directly with application objects, supports shared schemas when you need a stable contract, and preserves object graph features such as shared references, circular references, and polymorphic runtime types.
+Fory is built for compact, high-throughput serialization across languages and execution platforms.
+It works directly with application objects, supports shared schemas when you need a stable contract, and preserves object graph features such as shared references, circular references, and concrete types for polymorphic values.

 ## Quick Example